Skip to Content

 Climb the stairs at the Casa del Rey Moro

-Despite a name that means ‘the home of a Moorish King’, the Casa del Rey Moro only dates back to the 18th century, though it was built on the site of an original Moorish well.
-Although the mansion itself isn’t open to the public, you can visit the beautiful gardens which were designed by French landscape gardener Jean-Claude Forestier in 1912.
+Despite a name that means ‘home of a Moorish King’, the Casa del Rey Moro only dates from the 18th century, though it was built on the site of an original Moorish well.
+Although the mansion itself isn’t open to the public, you can visit the beautiful gardens (entry €10) which were designed by French landscape gardener Jean-Claude Forestier in 1912.

-The gardens stretch across three terraces built into the hillside, with fountains, streams and pools, decorated with colourful flowers and ceramic tiles.
+The gardens stretch across three terraces which are built into the hillside, with fountains, streams and pools, decorated with colourful flowers and ceramic tiles.
 There’s also an original staircase which runs from the gardens down 200 steps to the bottom of the El Tajo gorge, and was originally used to fetch water when Ronda was under siege.

 Looking down into El Tajo gorge